CMPGFB/SupplyAfrica/README.md

 # Usage

 Registering an Item
-Call the register-item function with the company's principal and the initial status of the item.
+Call the register-item function with the desired initial status of the item.
+The function returns a unique item ID.

-Updating Item Status
+Updating an Item's Status
 Call the update-item-status function with the item's ID and the new status.
+Note: Only the item's owner can update its status.

 Retrieving Item Information
-Call the get-item-information function with the item's ID to retrieve its current status and history.
+Call the get-item-information function with the item's ID to retrieve its current status and owner.

 # Contributing